mongock/mongock/README.md

 **Mongock** is a java MongoDB tool for tracking, managing and applying database schema changes accross all your environments based on a coding approach.

-> JHipster is finally adding Mongock as one of all the amagin tools in their list.
-We are really proud and ahppy for this! :sunglasses::muscle:
+> JHipster finally added Mongock to their list of amaziing tools.
+We are really proud and happy! :sunglasses::muscle:
 >
-> Already working on version 5 to bring greate new features :boom::boom:
+> Already working on version 5 to bring you new great features :boom::boom:

 ## Documentation
 Please, see our recently published documentation in [here][documentation_link].
 Although it has been published, it is still